jonbirge/costack/README.md

 ```

 You will also probably want to configure the dynamic Traefik configuration file
 to match your desired level of security paranoia.
-The default settings is
+The default settings are
-pretty restrictive, dicarding traffic from a lot of countries based on IP.
+pretty restrictive, discarding traffic from several countries based on IP.

 ### Certificates